The Home Insurance Claim Payout Timeline, Step by Step

 ACV vs. Replacement Cost: The Core Difference

-Your policy type determines how much you receive — and when.
+Your policy type determines how much you receive, and when.

 ACV policies pay you the depreciated value of your property at the time of the loss.
-If your 15-year-old roof is damaged, you won't receive the cost of a brand-new roof — you'll receive what a 15-year-old roof is worth today.
+If your 15-year-old roof is damaged, you won't receive the cost of a brand-new roof, you'll receive what a 15-year-old roof is worth today.
 For a deeper look at how this calculation works, see our guide on actual cash value payouts.

 RCV policies pay in two stages:

-- Depreciation holdback released: Once you complete and document repairs, the insurer releases the withheld depreciation — called the "recoverable depreciation"
+- Depreciation holdback released: Once you complete and document repairs, the insurer releases the withheld depreciation, called the "recoverable depreciation"

 Lump Sum vs. Installment Payments

-- Small claims (typically under $10,000–$15,000): Insurers may issue a single lump-sum check after the adjuster's assessment.
+- Small claims (typically under $10,000 to $15,000): Insurers may issue a single lump-sum check after the adjuster's assessment.
+Many carriers now offer digital disbursements that hit your bank account within 48 hours of approval.

 - Personal property, ALE, and dwelling coverage are handled separately and may arrive at different times.
+In California state of emergency losses, insurers must offer at least four months of advance ALE payments upon request.

 Why Mortgage Companies Are on Your Insurance Check